-This past Sunday, Pastor Andy Savage received a standing ovation from his Memphis megachurch congregation, when from the stage he admitted a “sexual incident” with a high school student in his care in 1998—saying that he had “sinned.”
+On a recent Sunday morning, Pastor Andy Savage received a standing ovation from his Memphis megachurch congregation, when from the stage he admitted a “sexual incident” with a high school student in his care in 1998—saying that he had “sinned.”

 Savage claimed that he had told church leaders at the time, that he believed the issue had been “dealt with” and that he did not realize he still had “unfinished business” with his victim.

 Sexual incident?
 It’s sexual assault, pastor.
 It’s rape.

 Sinned?
 You committed a crime.

 Dealt with?
 You covered it up with the help of powerful men around you and hoped it would remain concealed while you profited from your position.